edave/Gazer-Cocoa/README.md

 }
 ```

 That's it!
-See the wiki for a full list of the notifications you can subscribe to, and what you can tell GazerCocoa to do.
+See the wiki for a full [list of the notifications](https://github.com/edave/OpenGazer-Cocoa/wiki/Notifications) you can subscribe to, and what you can tell GazerCocoa to do.
+See the [examples](https://github.com/edave/OpenGazer-Cocoa/tree/master/examples) directory for an implementation that interacts with OpenGazer.
+For an example application that uses OpenGazer Cocoa, see [Blinders](http://labcogs.com/blinders)

 How to Build/Develop
 =================================================